gronke/py-freebsd_sysctl/README.md

 # py-freebsd_sysctl

-> A native Python module for FreeBSD sysctl.
+> Native Python wrapper for FreeBSD sysctls using libc.

 This Python 3 interface for FreeBSD sysctl has no third party dependency and does not require a compile step to install.
 It is meant for performant (read) access to sysctls, their type, value and description.